rbind/apreshill/content/blog/spoonful-hugo/01-archetypes/index.markdown

     +++
     ```

 A quick note: you may have noticed differences in both the content between these two files but also the structure.
 The first is a [YAML file](https://learnxinyminutes.com/docs/yaml/), the second is a [TOML file](https://learnxinyminutes.com/docs/toml/).
 For blogdown users, you may want to use YAML.
-This is also why I recommend when you set up your site to use the `to_yaml = TRUE` option (in the Project Wizard from figure \@ref(fig:proj-wizard), check the "Convert all metadata to YAML" box; otherwise, the exampleSite will contain TOML instead of YAML)^[If you end up with TOML in your content files, run this R code: `hugo_convert(to = "YAML", unsafe = TRUE)`].
+This is also why I recommend when you set up your site to use the `to_yaml = TRUE` option (in the Project Wizard from figure <a href="#fig:proj-wizard">1</a>, check the "Convert all metadata to YAML" box; otherwise, the exampleSite will contain TOML instead of YAML)^[If you end up with TOML in your content files, run this R code: `hugo_convert(to = "YAML", unsafe = TRUE)`].

 If you read the original tidyverse [`CONTRIBUTING.md`](https://github.com/tidyverse/tidyverse.org/blob/c0eb070017cab794029b8ed3ac518f6e1a245a2b/CONTRIBUTING.md) file, the instructions include a fair bit of R code that I would guess means a lot of copying and pasting into new posts.
 For example, the R Markdown setup chunk and the code for using `usethis::use_tidy_thanks()` for package releases.
 I studied the contributing guidelines, and parsed three different "kinds" of articles that are commonly contributed, each with a different archetype: